 New to Asterisk?
 Want to understand the benefits of deploying an open source communications solution?
 Find out how the Asterisk project has evolved and learn what it takes to deploy and administrate Asterisk.
 Don't forget to check out the videos, glossary, and books, including Asterisk: The Definitive Guide, to help you with everything from basic installation to advanced development.

 Are you looking for the most accurate, up-to-date information on the Asterisk project?
 The Asterisk Wiki is your source for official Asterisk documentation.
 Get access to detailed version updates to the project, including Asterisk 11.
 Find support in sections such as Command Reference, which provides Dialplan applications and functions, and AGI and AMI commands.
-The Configuration and Operation section also includes hundreds of pages for advanced topics.
+The Configuration and Operation sections also includes hundreds of pages for advanced topics.
 The Asterisk Wiki is kept current by the same team that manages the Asterisk project code.
 Asterisk administrators, developers and power users are encouraged to participate by leaving comments.

 Additional Documentation and Videos